Windows 7 editions: Special-purpose editions

 The features in the E edition are the same as their equivalent full versions, but does not include Internet Explorer due to limitations set by the European Union.
-The cost of the E edition was cheaper than the full version.
+The cost of the E edition was intended to be cheaper than the full version, but it was never officially released due to concerns of confusion and replaced by the ballot system, BrowserChoice.eu.
+Official RTM builds of the E edition do exist, but copies were never sold to consumers through any channel.